itjimbo/Universal-Installer-and-Updater/README.md

 - This parameter is not currently in use.

-### <ins>Adding an Install Policy to Jamf</ins>
+### <ins>Adding an Install Policy to Self Service</ins>
 In the steps below, Mozilla Firefox will be used as an example.
-This is an install policy, not an update policy.
-The update policy is covered in the **Adding an Update Policy to Jamf** section below.
+This is an install policy that makes the app available to download via Self Service.
+To install an app to Macs automatically, skip to the **Adding an Install Policy for Automatic Installse** section below.
+Creating update policies can also be found in the sections below.

 1. In Jamf, navigate to **Computers** > **Policies** > **New**
 2. On the **General** tab, fill in the following:

-      a. **Display Name**: `Microsoft Word - Install`
+      a. **Display Name**: `Mozilla Firefox - Install`

       b. **Enabled**: Checked

-      c. **Trigger**: Recurring Check-in (if you also need the policy to run after enrollment, select Enrollment Complete)
+      c. **Trigger**: _None_

-      d. **Execution Frequency**: Once Per Computer
+      d. **Execution Frequency**: Ongoing

       [_Jamf Screenshot_](https://raw.githubusercontent.com/itjimbo/Universal-Installer-and-Updater/main/Resources/Policy%20%3E%20General.png)
 3. Click on the **Scripts** payload, then click **Configure**.
 Search for the **Universal Installer and Updater** script, then click **Add**.